-I love the 1950s era fashion dolls like Cissy, Miss Revlon and Dollikins.
+I love the 1950s era fashion dolls like Cissy, Miss Revlon and Dollikin.

 What I found early on was that their hats are nearly impossible to find.